karx/karx.github.io/wendorWorkshop/README.md

 Hopefully interactive session to build/create something from this very session.
 * Story of Wendor
 * Our Belifs for Makers: The Code
 * Time to Code: Live demo of ESP32 + JS.
-To solve/build something in Realtime
+To solve/build something in Realtime  (More thought needed)
 * How Wendor can help you do more

 # Further